thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/Semantic/README.md

     * add a `<footer>` before the closing article tag with a link to the generator website
         * You can type a, wait and see a drop down to get the basic structure

-## Bonus

 1. Update the nav links in the top of the page to link to each article

-1. You will test your internal links, but may need to add in a lot of content.
+1. You will test your internal links, but may need to add in a lot of content to see any scroll effect.
 For now, add this code to the `<head>` of your document:
     ```html
     <style>
         p {width:50%}